 David K. Leff

-John Perkins is Co-Head of the US Real Estate Investment Banking Group at RBC Capital Markets in New York.
-John has over 20 years of real estate banking experience and joined RBC in 2011.
-Prior to RBC, John served as Senior Managing Director and Co-Head of Real Estate Investment Banking in the Americas for CBRE Capital Advisors and as a Managing Director in Real Estate Investment Banking at J.P.
+John Perkins currently serves as Chief Financial Officer of Upward Farms, an indoor vertical farming company based in Williamsburg, Brooklyn.
+In addition to his current role, John brings over 25 years of real estate investment banking experience, having served as co-Head of the US Real Estate Investment Banking Group at RBC Capital Markets in New York and as Senior Managing Director and co-Head of Real Estate Investment Banking in the Americas for CBRE Capital Advisors.
+John was also a Managing Director in Real Estate Investment Banking at J.P.
 Morgan.
-John has worked extensively with US, Canadian and UK based real estate clients on M&A and advisory assignments, in addition to leading numerous significant public and private capital raising transactions.
-John has a Bachelor of Science in Architecture from The Pennsylvania State University, a Master of Architecture from Yale University and a Master of Science in Real Estate Finance from MIT.
+Prior to his banking career, John was an architect with Pei Cobb Freed & Partners in New York and Paris.
+He has a Bachelor of Science in Architecture from The Pennsylvania State University, a Master of Architecture from Yale University and a Master of Science in Real Estate Finance from MIT.